stijn-dejongh/lovecraft_public_domain/raw_converts/s.md

 no act be performed to check the impending cataclysm; for the swart, sinister men were old in cunning.

-  So The Street slept uneasily on, till one night there gathered in Petrovitch&rsquo;s Bakery and the Rifkin School of Modern Economics, and the Circle Social Club, and Liberty Caf&eacute;, and in other places as well, vast hordes of men whose eyes were big with horrible triumph and expectation.
+  So The Street slept uneasily on, till one night there gathered in Petrovitch's Bakery and the Rifkin School of Modern Economics, and the Circle Social Club, and Liberty Café, and in other places as well, vast hordes of men whose eyes were big with horrible triumph and expectation.
 Over hidden wires strange messages travelled, and much was said of still stranger messages yet to travel; but most of this was not guessed till afterward, when the Western Land